Central Bank of Iran: History

-In August 1960, the Iranian government established the Central Bank of Iran (CBI) by reorganization of the central banking responsibilities previously exercized by Bank Melli Iran.
+In August 1960, the Iranian government established the Central Bank of Iran (CBI) by reorganization of the central banking responsibilities previously exercised by Bank Melli Iran.
 Scope and responsibilities of the Central Bank had been defined in the Monetary and Banking Law of Iran (1960).

-Following the Iranian revolution, the Central Bank of Iran was renamed to "the Central Bank of the Islamic Republic of Iran", and Iran's banking system adhered to the new Islamic rules that prohibit earning or paying interest in 1983.
+Following the 1979 Iranian Revolution, the Central Bank of Iran was renamed to "the Central Bank of the Islamic Republic of Iran", and Iran's banking system adhered to the new Islamic rules that prohibit earning or paying interest in 1983.